meroxa/turbine-py/docs/PUBLISHING.md

 Python Semantic Release will detect what the next version of the project should be based on the commits.
 Commits will need to follow [Angular Commit Guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines)

+For additional help on commit message format, see the [semantic release document](https://github.com/semantic-release/semantic-release#commit-message-format).

 ## Manual Publishing
 In order to publish a new version manually, follow the below steps.